 81. Payment of interest by Chit Fund companies to their members/ subscribers.

-82. Contracts between cinema theatres or multiplexes and the film distributors for supply of prints of movies on collections-sharing basis.
+82. Contracts between cinema theaters or multiplexes and the film distributors for supply of prints of movies on collections-sharing basis.

-Please Note – The views expressed herein are personal and do not reflect the official views of the Government and are not in the nature of any kind of clarification.
+Please Note – The views expressed herein are personal view of the author and do not reflect the official views of the Government and are not in the nature of any kind of clarification.
 For doubts, please rely on the provision of the Income Tax Act and Rules.

 (Republished With Amendments)